sciZer0/7/c/README.md

 ---

 ### DISCOVERY #2
-*NEW LAW OF CONSERVATION OF ENERGY AND NEW FORMULAS FOR FORCE, WORK, ENERGY, POWER*
+*NEW FORMULAS FOR FORCE, WORK, ENERGY, POWER*

 2.1.
 Work and Energy in the Most General Sense<br>
 2.2.
 New Law of Conservation of Energy<br>